 7.1 Patch for NFSS2

-As described in Subsection 2.4, LuaT_EX-ja simply adopted plfonts.dtx in pl A T_EX 2 ${\varepsilon}$ for the Japanese patch for NFSS2.
+As described in Subsection 2.4, LuaT_EX-ja simply adopted plfonts.dtx in plaT_EX 2{ε} for the Japanese patch for NFSS2.
+For an convinience, we will describe commands which are not described in Subsection 2.5.